EnriqueInTech/osticket-prereqs/README.md

 <p>
   <strong>6.
 Install PHP Manager for IIS:</strong><br>
-  - Download PHP Manager for IIS from the installation files (look for PHPManagerForIIS_V1.5.0.msi).<br>
+  - Download PHP Manager from the installation files (PHPManagerForIIS_V1.5.0.msi).<br>
   - Run the installer and follow the setup wizard to complete the installation.
 </p>